bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-05-12-newsletter.md

 - [Bitcoin Core #20867][] Support up to 20 keys for multisig under Segwit context FIXME:jnewbery

-- [Bitcoin Core GUI #125][] Enable changing the autoprune block space size in intro dialog FIXME:adamjonas
+- [Bitcoin Core GUI #125][] enables users to adjust the autoprune block space size from the default in the intro dialog.
+It also adds an improved description for how the pruned storage works, clarifying that the entire blockchain must be downloaded and processed but will be discarded in the future to keep disk usage low.

 - [C-Lightning #4489][] dual funding plugin FIXME:dongcarl